Linden, Virginia: Civil War

-The relative ease settlers of crossing the Blue Ridge at the gap also allowed Linden to serve as a point of transit for the armies of both the Union and Confederate States during the United States Civil War.
+The relative ease of settlers crossing the Blue Ridge at the gap also allowed Linden to serve as a point of transit for the armies of both the Union and Confederate States during the United States Civil War.
 Linden was part of "Mosby's Confederacy" and served as rallying and rest points for the Confederate Rangers Mosby's Rangers under Colonel John S. Mosby.
 Numerous locations illustrating the daring and tenacity of the band are a short drive from Linden.

 Battle of Manassas Gap

 A small battle and postscript to the Confederate Gettysburg campaign, the Battle of Manassas Gap occurred a half mile from Linden on July 23, 1863.

 After retreating across the Potomac River at Williamsport, Maryland, Lee's Army of Northern Virginia withdrew up the Shenandoah Valley.
 George G. Meade's Army of the Potomac crossed the river east of the Blue Ridge Mountains and followed Lee into Virginia.
-On July 23, Meade ordered the III Corps, under Maj.Gen.
-William H. French, to cut off the retreating Confederate columns at Front Royal, Virginia, by forcing passage through Manassas Gap.
+On July 23, Meade ordered the III Corps, under Maj.
+Gen. William H. French, to cut off the retreating Confederate columns at Front Royal, Virginia, by forcing passage through Manassas Gap.
 At first light, French began slowly pushing Brig.
 Gen. James A. Walker's Confederate brigade (the Stonewall Brigade, part of Maj.
 Gen. Richard H. Anderson's division) back into the gap.
 About 4:30 p.m., a strong Union attack drove Walker's men until they were reinforced by Robert E. Rodes's division and artillery.
 By dusk, the poorly coordinated Union attacks were abandoned.
 During the night, Confederate forces withdrew into the Luray Valley.
 On July 24, the Union army occupied Front Royal, but Lee's army was safely beyond pursuit.

 Today

 Linden is mostly a bedroom community with subdivisions known as Apple Mountain Lake and Blue Mountain.
 It has two gas stations, three stores, a restaurant, and a post office with zip code 22642.

-Linden is home to the Saint Dominic's Monastery, Appalachian Trail access points, and the G. Richard Thompson Wildlife Management Area.
+Linden is home to St. Dominic's Monastery, Appalachian Trail access points, and the G. Richard Thompson Wildlife Management Area.

-A primary Applachian Trail Access is on Tuckers lane off of Route 55 the John Marshall Highway.
+A primary Appalachian Trail access point is on Tuckers lane off of Route 55 the John Marshall Highway.
 Turn onto Tuckers Lane from John Marshall Highway and go under I-66 to the parking area on your right.

 Geography

-Linden sits astride the Warren and Fauquier county lines, SR 55 (the John Marshall Highway) and Interstate Highway 66.
-At 945 ft above sea level, it sits at the top of the Manassas Gap in the Blue Ridge Mountains making it a gateway into the Shenandoah Valley today, as it was for early settlers in the area.
-The Manassas Gap Railroad was completed in 1854, it ran through Linden from Mount Jackson to Manassas Junction giving the town of Manassas its name.
-Today the tracks form a part of the Norfolk Southern rail system.
-The popular north-south Appalachian Trail crosses Hwy 55 (John Marshall Hwy) and under I-66 in Linden at County Rd 725 (Tuckers Ln.) as it follows its way along the east side of the Blue Ridge.
+Linden sits astride the Warren and Fauquier County line, SR 55 (the John Marshall Highway) and Interstate Highway 66.
+At 945 ft above sea level, it sits at the top of the Manassas Gap in the Blue Ridge Mountains, making it a gateway into the Shenandoah Valley today (as it was for early settlers in the area).
+The Manassas Gap Railroad was completed in 1854; it ran through Linden from Mount Jackson to Manassas Junction, giving the town of Manassas its name.
+Today, the tracks form a part of the Norfolk Southern rail system.
+The popular north–south Appalachian Trail crosses Hwy 55 (John Marshall Hwy) and under I-66 in Linden at County Rd 725 (Tuckers Ln.) as it follows its way along the east side of the Blue Ridge.